ziglang/www.ziglang.org/content/news/goodbye-cpp/index.md

-I recommend users of `-fstage1` to stick with 0.10.0, and then upgrade to 0.10.1 when it is released, and then finally upgrade to 0.11.0, which will again have async function support.
-Note that Zig follows [Semantic Versioning](https://semver.org/) and so everything described in this blog post will *not* be included in the 0.10.1 release, which will **only contain bug fixes**.
+I recommend users of `-fstage1` to stick with 0.10.0, and then upgrade to 0.10.1 when it is released, and then finally upgrade to 0.11.0, which will have async function support.
+Note that Zig follows [Semantic Versioning](https://semver.org/) and so everything described in this blog post will *not* be included in the 0.10.1 release, which will **only contain bug fixes** cherry-picked from master branch.

 #### Language Mobility

-On a more positive note, one major thing this change means is swift progress on all those planned language changes that we have been sitting on.
+On a more positive note, this change means swift progress on all those planned language changes that we have been sitting on.
 Without the legacy compiler codebase to hold us back, you can expect major progress towards completing the Zig language during the Zig 0.11.0 release cycle.

 This allows us to dogfood language changes immediately by using them in the compiler as well as the standard library.
 And before I am accused of designing